mheadd/voiceingov.org/_posts/2008-10-03-demystifying-voicexml-subdialogs.md

 One of the things I like most about subdialogs is their reusability.
 I often find myself in situations where I need to collect input from a caller in several steps that are generally the same (i.e., a series of digits), but each has a specific validation requirement.

-For example, in order to process a credit card payment there are several pieces of information that need to be obtained form a caller â€“ credit card number, CVV number, expiration date, etc. All have the same common characteristic that they are a series of digits, but all have unique verification requirements.
+For example, in order to process a credit card payment there are several pieces of information that need to be obtained form a caller "“ credit card number, CVV number, expiration date, etc. All have the same common characteristic that they are a series of digits, but all have unique verification requirements.
 Valid credit card numbers have specific lengths and must pass <a href="http://en.wikipedia.org/wiki/Luhn_algorithm" target="_blank">a &#8220;mod 10&#8221; check</a>.
 CVV numbers are <a href="http://en.wikipedia.org/wiki/Card_Security_Code" target="_blank">specific lengths</a> for different card types.

 As with a typical function call in any programming language, parameters can be passed into a VoiceXML subdialog when it is invoked.
 These parameters often take the form of a string of text to be read out to the caller, or a number that is used to count actions.
 However, we also have the option of passing more complex data types into a subdialog call